Isopod00/Automatic-Sprayer/README.md

 **Filament Used:** Black PLA

-All of the STL and sliced G-Code files can be found [here](https://github.com/Isopod00/Automatic-Sprayer/tree/master/CAD%20Files) on the project repository.
+All of the STL and sliced G-Code files can be found [here](https://github.com/Isopod00/Automatic-Sprayer/tree/master/CAD%20Files) in the project repository.